 - Ambulatory surgical center - - 1.
 A facility which is licensed by the state as an ambulatory surgery center or has Medicare certification as an ambulatory surgical center, has permanent facilities and equipment for the primary purpose of performing surgical and/or renal dialysis procedures on an outpatient basis; provides treatment by or under the supervision of doctors and nursing services whenever the patient is in the facility; does not provide inpatient accommodations; and is not a facility used as an office or clinic for the private practice of a doctor or other professional. - 2.
 In the State of California, ambulatory surgical facilities do not require a license if they are physician owned.
-To be covered these facilities must be accredited by one of the following: AAAHC (Accreditation Association for Ambulatory Health Care), AAAASF (American Association for Accreditation for Ambulatory Surgery Facilities), IMQ (Institute for Medical Quality), or JCAHO (Joint Commission on Accreditation of Healthcare Organizations). - Birthing center a licensed or certified facility approved by the Plan that provides services for nurse midwifery and related maternity services. - Hospital - - 1.
+To be covered, these facilities must be accredited by one of the following: AAAHC (Accreditation Association for Ambulatory Health Care), AAAASF (American Association for Accreditation for Ambulatory Surgery Facilities), IMQ (Institute for Medical Quality), or JCAHO (Joint Commission on Accreditation of Healthcare Organizations). - Birthing center a licensed or certified facility approved by the Plan, that provides services for nurse midwifery and related maternity services. - Hospital - - 1.
 An institution that is accredited under the hospital accreditation program of the Joint Commission on Accreditation of Healthcare Organizations, or - 2.
 Any other institution that is operated pursuant to law, under the supervision of a staff of doctors and with 24-hour-a-day nursing service by a registered graduate nurse (R.N.) or a licensed practical nurse (L.P.N.), and primarily engaged in providing acute inpatient care and treatment of sick and injured persons through medical, diagnostic and major surgical facilities, all of which must be provided on its premises or under its control.

 In no event shall the term "hospital" include a skilled nursing facility, a convalescent nursing home, or any institution or part thereof which: a) is used principally as a convalescent facility, nursing facility, or facility for the aged; b) furnishes primarily domiciliary or custodial care, including training in the routines of daily living; or c) is operated as a school or residential treatment facility (except as listed in Section 5(e).
-Mental health and substance misuse disorder benefits).
+Mental health and substance use disorder benefits).

 - Residential Treatment Center - - 1.
 Is accredited by nationally recognized organizations. - 2.
 Is licensed by the state, district or territory to provide residential treatment for medical conditions, mental health conditions and/or substance use disorders. - 3.
-An accredited health care facility (excluding hospitals, skilled nursing facilities, group homes, halfway houses, and similar types of facilities) that provides 24 hour residential evaluation, treatment, and comprehensive specialized services relating to the individual's medical, physical, mental health, and/or substance use therapy needs. - Rehabilitation facility an institution specifically engaged in the rehabilitation of persons suffering from alcoholism or drug addiction which meets all of these requirements: - 1.
-It is operated pursuant to law. - 2.
-It mainly provides services for persons receiving treatment for alcoholism or drug addiction.
-The services are provided for a fee from its patients, and include both: (a) room and board; and (b) 24-hour-a-day nursing service. - 3.
-It provides the services under the full-time supervision of a doctor or registered graduate nurse (R.N.). - 4.
-It keeps adequate patient records which include: (a) the course of treatment; and (b) the person's progress; and (c) discharge summary; and (d) follow-up programs. - Skilled nursing facility an institution or that part of an institution that provides skilled nursing care 24 hours a day and is classified as a skilled nursing care facility under Medicare.
+An accredited healthcare facility (excluding hospitals, skilled nursing facilities, group homes, halfway houses, and similar types of facilities) that provides 24 hour residential evaluation, treatment, and comprehensive specialized services relating to the individual's medical, physical, mental health, and/or substance use disorder therapy needs. - Rehabilitation facility an institution specifically engaged in the rehabilitation of persons suffering from alcoholism or drug addiction which meets all of these requirements: - 1.
+It is operated pursuant to law. - It mainly provides services for persons receiving treatment for alcoholism or drug addiction.
+The services are provided for a fee from its patients, and include both: (a) room and board; and (b) 24-hour-a-day nursing service.